acerbilab/pybads/docsrc/source/api/options/bads_options.rst

 Advanced Options
 =====================
 These options are reserved to advanced users / developers of BADS.
-We recommend against changing these, unless you know what you are doing.
+We strongly advise against changing these options, unless you know what you are doing, since unexpected/untested behavior might follow.

 .. include:: ./../../../../pybads/bads/option_configs/advanced_bads_options.ini
    :literal: